6 Week Ultrasound

 Many parents are curious to know if they’re having twins!
-Seeing twins at the 6 week scan is definitely possible.
+Seeing twins at 6 weeks is definitely possible.
 The exact time twins can be detected depends on the type of twins, for example, if they’re identical (from one egg) or not.

 At this stage, the presence of two yolk sacs can be seen, and separate heartbeats distinguished.
 An ultrasound with twins will show the babies as two dark spots in the uterus.